 NeighborImpact Head Start Program

-Head Start is now enrolling children for the 2016-17 school year
+Head Start is now taking applications for the 2018-19 school year

 Your child’s well-being matters to you and it matters to our communities.
 NeighborImpact’s Head Start program is here to help your family build skills and connect with resources to prepare your child to be successful in school.
 Our quality pre-school program offers much more than classroom learning.
 We partner with parents and caregivers to make sure that families have access to: